I. Application of the International Conditions of Sale

 4. Without prejudice to any exclusion or reduction of liability of the seller provided by law, goods have a deficiency in title if the customer proves that the goods are not free from enforceable rights or claims of private third parties at the time risk passes.
 Without prejudice to further legal requirements, third parties’ rights or claims founded on industrial or other intellectual property constitute a deficiency in title only to the extent that the rights are registered, made public and in legal force in the European Union and prevent the usual use of the goods in the European Union.
 Regardless of the stipulation established in sentence 1, title to the goods shall be deemed not to be defective to the extent that the legal regulations applicable at the place of business of the customer do not prevent the usual use of the goods.

-5. Without prejudice to the statutory obligations of the customer to give notice within reasonable time, the customer is obliged vis-à-vis Bartscher to give notice to Bartscher of any lack of conformity with the contract or any deficiency in title at the latest within one (1) year after taking delivery in accordance with section IV.-6.
+5. The customer loses the right to rely on a lack of conformity of the goods if he does not give notice to Bartscher within a reasonable time after taking delivery in accordance with section IV.-6.
 Such notice has to be made in writing and directly to Bartscher and to be formulated in such a precise manner as to enable Bartscher to effect remedy measures without need for further inquiries from the customer and to secure claims against Bartscher’s suppliers and moreover as required by law.
 Bartscher’s employees, commercial agents or other sales intermediaries are not authorised to accept notices outside Bartscher’s premises or to make any statements concerning lack of conformity with the contract or of title and its consequences.

 6. Following due notice according to section V.-5., the customer can rely on the remedies provided by these International Conditions of Sale.
 The customer has no other rights or claims whatsoever and no claims of a non-contractual nature due to delivery of non-conforming goods or goods with defective title.
 In the event of notice not having been properly given, the customer may only rely on remedies if Bartscher has intentionally concealed the lack of conformity with the contract or the deficiency in title.
 Statements by Bartscher as to the lack of conformity with the contract or as to the deficiency in title are for the purpose of explaining the factual position only, but do not entail any waiver by Bartscher of the requirement of proper notice.